uio-bmi/immuneML/docs/source/input_output.rst

 repertoires of healthy controls), then this defines what the ``name`` of that parameter is, the ``location`` it can be found at and what the
 ``alternative`` value is if this is a binary case.
 This option with writing the disease status explicitly in the subfolder name is the only one supported so far for ``custom_params``.

+Note that for specified region (or a combination of regions), **MiXCRLoader** will always load both the amino acid and the nucleotide sequences.

 The ``load()`` function will return a valid dataset object which is also stored as a pickle file in the given ``result_path``.